Zylo23/mimir/README.md

 ## License

-Mimir is licensed under the MIT License.
+Mimir DB is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.